-Based on assessments undertaken to date, the current estimated quantitative impact on implementation of IFRS 9 is a positive increase in retained earnings in the order of €148m after tax (€169m before tax).
+The quantitative impact on implementation of IFRS 9 is a positive increase in retained earnings in the order of €148m after tax (€169m before tax).
 Substantially all of this relates to the change in measurement basis of certain debtor loans included within loans and receivables from amortised cost to fair value.